 Sometimes volunteer coordinators are a little shy when it comes to collecting information from their volunteer staff.
 As human beings, we don’t want to dig too much into personal information, particularly if that individual is doing us a favor.
 The old saying don’t look a gift horse in the mouth comes to mind.
-While this is often good advice in life, when it comes to volunteer management, there are certain pieces of information you should know about folks, even if they are unpaid.
+While this is often good advice in life, when it comes to volunteer management strategy, there are certain pieces of information you should know about folks, even if they are unpaid.
 Remember, compensated or not, they are conducting business at or on behalf of your organization.

 Naturally, you should start by obtaining basic contact information.
 Start with name, address, home phone number and/or cell number, and email.
 Depending on your situation, you may also want to ask for state-issued identification.
 For instance, if someone will be working with kids or the elderly, you’ll want to make sure the volunteers are who they say they are.
 If you want to take it a step further, consider doing a background check.
 They’re inexpensive and can help prevent some legal problems later on.